 Assessment Related Requirements

-This assignment will assess the topics of the first 6 weeks.
+This test will assess the topics of Weeks 1-5 (inclusive).

 It will consist of mathematical problems, and short discussion questions.

 There will be a 3 hour exam.
 The final exam is comprehensive, i.e. it can cover ALL the topics of this course.
 It will consist of mathematical problems and short answer questions, and may also include multiple choice questions.

 Submission1- No late assignment accepted.
 Exceptional circumstances will be evaluated by the lecturer in charge on a case-by-case basis and should be discussed whenever possible at least 48 hours before the due date.
 Failure to hand in an assignment on time will lead to a zero mark.

 2 – Extensions and alternative assessment conditions for students with disabilities: